 Indian Geography / Indian River System

 River system in India can be classified into Himalayan as well as Peninsular drainage systems.
-The Himalayan drainage system of India consists of the
+The Himalayan drainage system of India

+having straight passages.
 The volume of inflows is more in these rivers.
 Damming these rivers is somewhat difficult.